 A retinal tear is a rip that occurs when the eyeball’s vitreous liquid or “jelly” slides and pulls on the retina.
 As the eyes undergo the natural aging process, the jelly which fills the inner eye’s back cavity begins to deteriorate and shift.
 This type of movement makes aging eyes more prone to retinal tears.
-If a retinal tear occurs along one of the retina’s blood vessels, it may cause a vitreous hemorrhage.
+If a tear occurs along one of the retina’s blood vessels, it may cause a vitreous hemorrhage.
 This bleeding is sometimes accompanied by a sudden shower of floaters or flashes which can cloud vision.

-If left untreated, a retinal detachment caused by a retinal tear will result in the retina losing nutrients carried through the blood supply.
+If left untreated, a retinal detachment caused by a tear will result in the retina losing nutrients carried through the blood supply.
 As a result, the retina can lose its ability to function; in some cases, permanently.
-Large retinal detachments require surgical treatment, while small retinal detachments can be repaired with a laser in the same manner that retinal tears are sealed.
+Large retinal detachments require surgical treatment, while small detachments can be repaired with a laser in the same manner that retinal tears are sealed.